From Stage to Studio and Beyond

 For more information please contact the music office via email, and let us know what your primary instrument is!
 Email: firstname.lastname@example.org | Phone: (920) 424-4224

 Bachelor of Music in Music Industry - Music Business & Audio Production

-Students who love music and are seeking a career in the music industry other than the traditional degrees in teaching or performance can choose the music industry major.
-With one of the first Music Industry Programs in the United States, founded by Wally Messner in 1974, UW Oshkosh graduates have established careers in the record, film, video, multimedia and marketing industries across the country.
+The Music Industry emphasis within the Music Major is a student’s pathway to an exciting and fulfilling career.
+With one of the first Music Industry Programs in the United States, founded by Wally Messner in 1974, UW Oshkosh graduates have established careers in the audio production, recording, film, video, arts administration, and business/marketing industries across the country.
 Our graduates have won Emmy awards, as well as the Student Music Awards presented by the National Academy of Recording Arts and Sciences for excellence in the recording arts.

-The major offers three program options: Music Business, Audio Production and a double major that combines the two.
+The major offers three program options: Music Business, Audio Production and a double emphasis that combines the two.
 The programs include a substantial core of music courses of approximately 70 credits and lead to the Bachelor of Music degree.

 This combined option blends courses in Music Business and Audio Production.
 It is a popular choice for students interested in both Business and Technology in Music and is designed to allow students to graduate after four years of course study and an internship in the Music Industry.

 Check out more information and current happenings on our Music Industry Blog site!